laptopwiki/laptopwiki.github.io/_contribute/create-post.md

 ### ``parent``

-If the post is a sub - page, use the parent pages title here.
+If the post is a child, use the parent pages title here.
 Remove the line if not applicable.

 ### ``grand-parent``

-If the parent page is a sub-page, use the title of the grand - parents page.
+If the parent page is a child too, use the title of the grand - parents page.
 Remove the line if not applicable.

 ### ``ancestor``

-If the grand parent page is a sub page too, use the ``ancestors`` to mention a title of the page that is unique.
-It doesn't have to the direct parent of the grand - parent page.
+If the grand parent page is a child too, use the ``ancestors`` to mention a title of the page that is unique.
+It doesn't have to be the direct parent of the grand - parent page.

 ### ``contributors``